 It’s that Friday feeling!
 Washing away the working weeks’ stresses and gearing up for the weekend.
 But if you are living a clean & sober life, certain events and old habits need to be avoided.
 Becoming clean/sober is a real life change.
 We’ve all seen pubs/bars overflowing with friends catching up with each other, socialising, celebrating.
 But these kind of environments are not always healthy for people in recovery.
 So instead of avoiding social occasions all together, what can you do to have a fulfilled weekend in recovery?
 It is common for newly sober individuals to approach their weekends with a real sense of dread, but it does not have to be this way

-I joined my local gym 3 months ago and the gym class on a Friday night is the highlight of my week!
+I joined my local gym just over a year ago and the gym class on a Friday night is the highlight of my week!
 I look forward to this class and always make sure I can attend.
 It is full of like-minded people who come together to feel better about themselves whilst having a laugh and a social at the same time.
 After the class we all head into the swimming pool and talk about travelling the world, work, sporting events etc. And the best part, the price of my gym membership is equivalent to buying 2 cocktails at the bar per week.

 However, if you are not sporty, there are still plenty of ways to unwind on the weekend without heading to environments that will trigger temptation.
 Remember, boredom is a common relapse trigger, so it is recommended that you find something interesting to do: